Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 ## Setup the Vision AI DevKit

+Note: If you have already completed the [Quick Start]({{ '/docs/Get_Started/' | relative_url}}) process, you only need to install the Azure CLI and Azure CLI IoT extention from 'Setup Azure IoT resources'.
+After installing these, you can skip to 'Build a Custom AI Module'.

 ### Setup Azure IoT resources

 To setup your Vision AI DevKit as an Azure IoT Edge device, you will create an IoT Hub register and remotely manage your DevKit as an Edge device.
 All required resources are free.
 Here are the steps to set this up quickly: